WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 In this second transaction you will get back 0.01 bitcoin as change, which again, will still be known to Alice.
 If, in a third transaction you want to send Alice 0.02 bitcoin, then you can consolidate the 0.01 bitcoin change with a new 0.10 bitcoin mixed coin, thus getting 0.09 bitcoin change.

-Now Alice will know that you owned the 0.10 bitcoin and and that you currently own the 0.09 bitcoin change, but she cannot find out about your premix transaction history.
+Now Alice will know that you owned the 0.10 bitcoin and that you currently own the 0.09 bitcoin change, but she cannot find out about your premix transaction history.